Celebrating International Women’s Day at CH Video

 But if you have children then you know that it’s a big deal, in every sense.
 It’s no secret that it totally changes your life and when it comes to the everyday, there’s obviously maternity leave and potentially options for part time hours as well.

-Within our team, both Emily and Laura are full time mums and work 4 days a week.
-Emily has a 2-year-old daughter but is also our MD and founder, managing the whole business, producing videos and liaising with clients.
-Laura has a 2 and a half-year-old son and is one of our Client Director and Senior Producers, covering the full spectrum of video production.
+Within our team, both Emily and Laura are full time mums and work four days a week.
+Emily has a three-year-old daughter but is also our MD and founder, managing the whole business, producing videos and liaising with clients.
+Laura has a three and a half-year-old son and is one of our Client Director and Senior Producers, covering the full spectrum of video production.

 Laura and Emily are our longest running employees and also the very first people to go on maternity leave, so it was a bit of a shock to the system.